luismedel/bluish/README.md

 # Bluish

-A CI/CD/automation tool that runs everywhere and has `make` ergonomics.
+A CI/CD automation tool that runs everywhere and has `make` ergonomics.

 ## Features